ArmandoBarsante/ArmandoBarsante.github.io/index.md

 - Science communication and community outreach

-I have been involved in the design, implementation, analysis, and publication of conservation projects focused on multiple sea turtle species.
-My work integrates a wide range of tools for spatial ecology, including Bayesian modeling and dive pattern analysis, to better understand how habitat use is shaped by anthropogenic impacts.
+I have led and collaborated on conservation projects involving multiple sea turtle species, including the design, implementation, analysis, and publication.
+By applying a wide array of spatial ecology tools — including Bayesian modeling and dive behavior analysis — my work aims to better understand how human-induced pressures shape habitat use and to inform targeted mitigation efforts.